 Shared Vision and Mission for Geospatial Data Management

-The Oregon Geographic Information Council (OGIC) worked collaboratively with the Geographic Information Officer and Oregon’s Framework Program participants to review and refresh the shared state vision and mission for Geospatial Data Management.
+In 2022, the Oregon Geographic Information Council (OGIC) worked collaboratively with the Geographic Information Officer and Oregon’s Framework Program participants to review and refresh the shared state vision and mission for Geospatial Data Management.

 Vision: Authoritative, reliable geospatial data are available and accessible when and where needed to support the equitable provision of services across the state of Oregon.